trueos/trueos-docs/trueos-handbook/install.rst

 * **exit:** This option will return to the main :ref:`TrueOS® Installation Menu <install1>`.

-.. index:: installation, advanced, server
+.. index:: install a server
 .. _Server Installation:

 Server Installation